 Feature requests to analyze:

-Request No: 70 Title: Reloading gets you to latest toot, losing hability to read oldest unread first Description: Maybe this is a feature, not a bug of the app, but certainly it is what keeps me using Fedilab for now.
+Request No: 70 Title: Reloading [] gets you to latest toot, losing hability to read oldest unread first Description: Maybe this is a feature, not a bug of the app, but certainly it is what keeps me using Fedilab for now.
 With Fedilab, the loading of new toots keeps my current position on the timeline, so I can read things in their natural order.
 In official Mastodon app, as it takes you to the top, final toot, it forces you to scroll back down to whatever was the last toot you saw.

 ***Only analyzed the description, but I can see few other problems with the title***